Japanese cruiser Nagara: Naval battle of Guadalcanal

+This led to the 2nd Naval Battle of Guadalcanal on 15 November 1942.
+Nagara and her destroyers engaged the Americans with gunfire and Type 93 "Long Lance" torpedoes, taking part in the initial successful action against US destroyers.
+Nagara sank the destroyer USS Preston with gunfire, particularly a hit which detonated Preston's 5-inch (127 mm) gun magazines, causing a massive explosion.
+Meanwhile, the destroyer Ayanami torpedoed and sank the destroyer USS Walke, while the destroyer Uranami sank the destroyer USS Benham with a torpedo, before both Ayanami and Uranami combined fire to cripple the destroyer USS Gwin.
+During the action, more than 30 torpedoes were launched at the battleship USS South Dakota, but all missed.
+On the Japanese side, the battleship USS Washington surprise attacked Kirishima at mere point blank range, crippling the ship with seventeen 5-inch shells and twenty 16-inch (406 mm) shells, and crippled Ayanami but Nagara was undamaged, and returned to Truk on 18 November 1942.
+Kirishima succumbed to her damage and sank the next morning after the battle, while Ayanami was promptly scuttled by Uranami.

 On 20 November 1942, Nagara became flagship of Rear Admiral Takama's 4th Destroyer Flotilla.
 The newly commissioned Agano replaced Nagara as flagship of 10th Destroyer Flotilla.
 The 4th Destroyer Flotilla consisted of three divisions of nine destroyers: 2nd Destroyer Division with three destroyers, 9th Destroyer Division with two and 27th Destroyer Division with four.

-After returning to Maizuru for refit at the end of 1942, Nagara's No. 5 140-mm gun was removed.
+After returning to Maizuru for refit at the end of 1942, Nagara's No. 5 140 mm gun was removed.
 During gunnery exercises off Saipan, Nagara sustained minor superstructure damage after an accidental shell explosion.
 Nagara returned to Truk on 25 January 1943.

 In early February, Nagara participated in the evacuation of Guadalcanal, recovering 11,700 surviving Imperial Japanese Army troops.

 In June 1943, Nagara transported the Yokosuka No. 2 Special Naval Landing Force for the occupation of Nauru.